Wurnace/sfs-lasers/README.md

-# sfs-lasers
+# SFS-lasers
-lasers for SFS!
+Lasers for SFS!